misslivirose/basic-unity-vr/06_Assets&Textures.md

 # Lighting and shadows

+{x: lighting} Create a lighting system in your game

 Once we have our floor and wall textures in place, and the tiling of them look good, it's time to add lighting.
 Unity provides four types of lighting options (three for the free version):

 * Directional Light